skorupaw/recruitment-task-1/README.md

 ---

 - [ ] Limit the number of displayed mood cards to 3.
-You can achieve this by calling the API with:
+You can achieve this by calling the API with appropriate variables:

 <details>
 <summary><strong>REST API:</strong></summary>